How can I integrate Yoga Therapy in my professional life?

 The intentions are good, but you have to put in the hard work.

-Here is where accredited Yoga Therapy studies make a difference.
-They require a minimum of 800 to 1000 hours of study, plus hundreds of hours of practice which are required in order to achieve your certification.
+This is where accredited Yoga Therapy studies make a difference.
+They require a minimum of 800 to 1000 hours of study, including hundreds of hours of practice which are required in order to achieve your certification.

-They include biomedical studies taught by medical professionals and clinical psychologists, and they include professional rules of safe practice.
-This means that some medical insurances in countries such as the US, the UK, and India, are already including Yoga Therapy in their insurance coverage.
+They include biomedical studies, taught by medical professionals and clinical psychologists, and professional rules of safe practice.
+This means that some medical insurances in countries such as the USA, the UK, and India, are already including Yoga Therapy in their insurance coverage.

 And this is only the start.

-I have been working as a full-time yoga therapist in the Netherlands for nearly 15 years, with hundreds of clients and making a wonderful living which allows me to live in a very nice house in Amsterdam, go on holidays as I wish, and pay my bills without a struggle.
-I have not needed another job for all these years, and I have met many yoga therapists in the US and London who have been very successful in this rewarding profession.
+I have been working as a full-time Yoga Therapist in the Netherlands for nearly 15 years, with hundreds of clients and making a wonderful living which allows me to live in a very nice house in Amsterdam, go on holidays as I wish, and pay my bills without a struggle.
+I have not needed another job for all these years, and I have met many Yoga Therapists in the USA and London who have been very successful in this rewarding profession.

-However, the funny thing is, you will be better off financially specializing and developing your private clients than teaching mass-group classes, being paid as little at 20 euros per class, or 50 euros if you are a senior teacher.
+However, the funny thing is, you will be better off financially specialising and developing your private clients than teaching mass-group classes, being paid as little at 20 euros per class, or 50 euros if you are a senior teacher.
 Let alone the self-satisfaction of doing something that truly expands your abilities and skills.
-If you are prepared, well-trained, and motivated, you will see not only your business grow, but your own Self.
+If you are prepared, well-trained, and motivated, you will see not only your business grow, but yourself.

 Word of mouth